Ethiopia: War and optimism collide as Abiy Ahmed prepares to form a new government | DW | 28.09.2021

 The past year has also seen an increase in local conflicts across the country, including sporadic attacks in the vast Oromia region which the government has blamed on TPLF allies, the Oromo Liberation Army (OLA).
 Meanwhile, unresolved border issues in the Somali region have only added to climate of resentment, fear and economic instability.

-While Abiy's Prosperity Party was able to secure a new five-year term in the first round of the vote in June, a second round of voting is still planned for September 30.
-However, security issues around the country compounded with logistical delays prompted the National Election Board (NEBE) to postpone the polls in 64 constituencies outside of Tigray.
+While Abiy's Prosperity Party was able to secure a new five-year term in the first round of the vote in June, a second phase of voting is still planned for September 30.
+Security issues around the country compounded with logistical delays prompted the National Election Board (NEBE) to postpone the polls in 64 constituencies outside of Tigray.

 In the Somali region, 3.8 million citizens are registered to cast their ballots.
 But opposition parties in the area have now decided not to run, claiming they have been subjected to unfair procedures during the candidate and voter registration process.